Portfolio

 There was a time when (sober, intelligent) people really couldn't see why anyone would need one o' them fancy high-powered 33MHz 386DX supercomputers.
 In this Third Degree column I proposed that "in your lifetime" you'd consider a machine 100 times faster than whatever you were then using too slow.
 At the time 25MHz machines were common.
 Fourteen years later I wish I had a 3GHz machine to do my video editing.
 Do the math.
 The future is here.

-The Utility New Yorkers Love to Hate - Page 1 (227K GIF) and Page 2 (196K GIF)
+The Utility New Yorkers Love to Hate (489K PDF)

-Tom Wrona, Entertainment Writer!
+Tom Wrona, Entertainment Writer

 It was a lot of fun.
 I wrote small town news and features like what to expect on the upcoming church-benefit walking garden tour, who's opening that new store on The Boulevard and how town dockmasters spend their days.